official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 neighbours, and therefore to international security” but, from “the documents so far presented it has been hard to glean whether the threat from Iraq is so significantly

-[^165] Minute Straw to Prime Minister, 25 March 2002, ‘Crawford/Iraq’.
+[^165]: Minute Straw to Prime Minister, 25 March 2002, ‘Crawford/Iraq’.

 470

-The Report of the Iraq Inquirydifferent” as to justify military action.
+different” as to justify military action.
 Without the attacks of 11 September, it was “doubtful that the US would now be considering military action against Iraq”.
 There was:

 “… no credible evidence to link Iraq with UBL and Al Qaida …